-The evidence for the long-term brain health benefits of what most people consider “brain games” is weak to non-existent, according to a new consensus statement issued by the Global Council on Brain Health (GCBH).
+The evidence for the long-term brain health benefits of what most people consider “brain games” is weak to non-existent, according to a consensus statement issued by the Global Council on Brain Health (GCBH).
 The good news is that there are many mentally-engaging activities that can help your brain stay sharp over your lifespan.

 “Brain games” can be fun and engaging, but often the claims made by companies touting the benefits of these games are exaggerated.
 However, there are ways to support and maintain your memory, reasoning skills, and ability to focus, such as engaging in formal or informal educational activities, learning a new language, engaging in work or leisure activities that are mentally challenging, and connecting socially with others.